How to Configure 802.1X and RADIUS for Ubiquiti UniFi

 RADIUS facilitates a safe and centralized authentication method by linking the authenticator and the supplicant.
 It manages the verification process to improve network security, serving as the guardian of user credentials.
 Organizations may track user access, enforce regulations, and keep a centralized database of user data by utilizing RADIUS.
 The main idea behind 802.1X is that supplicants, authenticators, and servers work together to make a strong authentication system that takes network security to a whole new level.

-Benefits of Implementing 802.1X for UniFi
+Benefits of Implementing 802.1X With a RADIUS Server for UniFi

-How To Set Up a RADIUS Server for Ubiquiti UniFi
+How To Set up a RADIUS Server for Ubiquiti UniFi

 Installing and Configuring RADIUS Server Software